In April 2019, the key findings were:

 The most significant changes that took place in the electricity market this month were as follows:

-- An 8% price decrease in Bucharest due to a decrease in the energy component;
+A 5% price decrease in Tallinn, due to a decrease in the energy component;

-- A 2% price decrease in Warsaw due to a decrease in the energy component.
+A 2% price decrease in Stockholm, due to a decrease in the energy component;

 A 2% price decrease in Ljubljana, due to a decrease in the energy and distribution components;